-- Book-Ends: The first part of the storyline was called "Superman in Exile".
+- Book Ends: The first part of the storyline was called "Superman in Exile".
 The final part was titled "Superman on Earth".

 - The Exile: Superman, natch.
 He does so out of fear of his own sanity.

 - Four Lines, All Waiting: Good grief, this story has them.
 Between Supes' time in space, the Intergang attacks, Matrix wandering Metropolis.
-There's even a sidestory where Luthor tries to get STAR Labs.
+There's even a sidestory where Luthor tries to get control of STAR Labs.

 - Hallucinations: Superman experiences these when his oxygen supply is damaged during his flight through space.

-- He's Back: Superman's return to Earth is celebrated by many.
+- He's Back!: Superman's return to Earth is celebrated by many.
 Even Luthor realizes that a world without Superman is quite boring.

 - Mark of Shame: Unlike the animated Dragga, who carves out Superman's shield on his chest to remind him of who refused to give him a warrior's death, the comic version of Dragga finds and wears Superman's shirt instead.